-Artist Shane Finan was originally due to spend the month of April 2020 living in Kielder Village and working with Northumberland Wildlife Trust’s Kielderhead Wildwood project.
-Due to Covid-19, the residency was postponed but will now take place during April 2021.
+Artist Shane Finan was due to spend the month of April 2020 living in Kielder Village and working with Northumberland Wildlife Trust’s Kielderhead Wildwood project.
+Due to Covid-19, the residency was postponed for 12 months, consequently taking place during April 2021.

-Over the past year Shane has continued making work and has shared his research via the VARC news feed: Shane Finan – the “Wood Wide Web”, Pandemic and Communication: artist (not) in Residence Shane Finan, Staying Together Apart: The public sphere, pandemic and home , Monoculture Monoliths: The case for better technology , Independent Interdependence: Language and Forests, Repairing the Chain: Making connections through places.
+During the year-long wait to start his residency, Shane continued making work and shared his research via the VARC news feed: Shane Finan – the “Wood Wide Web”, Pandemic and Communication: artist (not) in Residence Shane Finan, Staying Together Apart: The public sphere, pandemic and home , Monoculture Monoliths: The case for better technology , Independent Interdependence: Language and Forests, Repairing the Chain: Making connections through places.

 Shane Finan assembles things together into art.
 He is based in Ireland.
 His work includes painting, film, web, writing and interactive digital media installation.

 Shane’s projects are about complex networks and entanglements between human and nonhuman actors, and how these networks work together.
-In recent years he has collaborated with foresters, fungi, farmers, epidemiologists, ecologists, sheep, astrophysicists, and trees.
+He has collaborated with foresters, fungi, farmers, epidemiologists, ecologists, sheep, astrophysicists, and trees.
 He has worked on art research projects with Trinity College Dublin (Ireland), Pierre Auger Observatory (Argentina) and the University of Lincoln (UK).